 “I ain’t never play me no ‘lectric guitar.”

 “Here.”
-I handed the guitar I had tuned.
+I hand him the guitar I just tuned.
 “Jist think it’s that beat-up acoustic you like.
 Be amazed at wot sound ya kin git with an amp.”

-I stood up and addressed everyone.
-I saw new people coming in, including Jimmy Olsen.
+I stand up and addresses everyone.
+I see new people coming in, including Jimmy Olsen.

-“I’s so happy ta see y’all again.
+“I’s so happy ta see y’all.
 There bein’ times I thought this ain’t never gonna happen agin.”

-“Tell us where ya been, Tim,” Dave shouted.
+“Tell us where ya been, Tim,” Dave shouts.

 I whispered to Vic, “Truckin’.
-He looked a little lost until I strummed the opening blues chords.
+He looks a little lost until I strummed the opening blues chords.

 ‘Truckin’ got my chips cashed in.
 Kept truckin’, like the do-dah man